chainflip-io/chainflip-backend/PRACTICES.md

 ## Correctness

 The Chainflip network will be securing significant amounts of funds for its users.
-The protocol has been designed with security and token-economic incenties in mind, but none of this matters if the code does not implement the design correctly.
+The protocol has been designed with security and token-economic incentives in mind, but none of this matters if the code does not implement the design correctly.
 Therefore, before merging any code to `develop` we should be able convince ourselves that it is correct.

 Correctness in this instance means that we know what the code should do; that it indeed fulfils its stated purpose; that we have considered all edge cases.
 In the spirit of readability, correctness should be as easy as possible to reason about by anyone reading, reviewing or auditing the code.